adap/flower/doc/source/tutorial-quickstart-pytorch.rst

         net.load_state_dict(state_dict, strict=True)

 The rest of the functionality is directly inspired by the centralized case.
-The `fit()` method in the client trains the model using the local dataset.
-Similarly, the `evaluate()` method is used to evaluate the model received on a held-out validation set that the client might have:
+The :code:`fit()` method in the client trains the model using the local dataset.
+Similarly, the :code:`evaluate()` method is used to evaluate the model received on a held-out validation set that the client might have:

 .. code-block:: python